"I have a Help to Buy ISA of over £4,000, but the Lifetime ISA looks better, what do I do now?"

-The government's Help to Buy scheme continues to provide support for first-home buyers across the country, but there are other options - including the Metfriendly Lifetime ISA - that savers should not ignore.
+The Government's Help to Buy scheme continues to provide support for first-time homebuyers across the country, but there are other options - including the Metfriendly Lifetime ISA - that savers should not ignore.

 One important thing to remember is this: If you have a Lifetime ISA and a Help to Buy ISA, you can only use the government bonus from one of them to buy your first home.

 As you can see, each has its pros and cons, but ultimately, both products can support you in buying your first home.

 The Help to Buy ISA can offer up its bonus after just three months, so for anyone seeking a short-term savings option this could be beneficial.
 Meanwhile, with a higher long-term bonus cap and additional bonus guarantees, the Metfriendly Lifetime ISA is an option to consider for longer-term savers.

 Metfriendly can provide support for police officers seeking clarity on their savings and when planning the purchase of their first home.